-Psoriasis is a common skin disease which affects about 2% of US population.
-The most common form is the plaque-type.
-Examples of forms of psoriasis are inverse, guttate, and pustular.
+Psoriasis is a common skin disease that affects about 2% of the US population.
+The most common form is plaque-type.
+Examples of types of psoriasis are inverse, guttate, and pustular.
 Plaque-type psoriasis is a chronic inflammatory skin disease with the following clinical characteristics: erythematous plaques with mica-like scales, sharply demarcated, that predominately affect the elbows, knees, gluteal cleft, and scalp.
-The skin plaques can be pruritic and slowly enlarge which last for long periods of time.
-Approximately 30% of patients with psoriasis have psoriatic arthritis in which there are five subtypes: arthritis mutilans, asymmetric, distal interphalangeal predominant, spondylitis, and symmetric.
-Arthritis mutilans which account for less than 5% of psoriatic arthritis cases is severe and can deform the small joints of the hands and feet.
+The skin plaques can be pruritic and slowly enlarge, and last for long periods.
+Approximately 30% of psoriasis patients have psoriatic arthritis in which there are five subtypes: arthritis mutilans, asymmetric, distal interphalangeal predominant, spondylitis, and symmetric.
+Arthritis mutilans, which accounts for less than 5% of psoriatic arthritis cases, is severe and can deform the small joints of the hands and feet.
 Asymmetric arthritis can affect any joint and may appear as sausage digits or dactylitis.
 Distal interphalangeal predominant can involve the fingers and toes, and it occurs in about 5% of psoriatic arthritis cases.
 Spondylitis or spondyloarthritis can affect the spine or pelvis, and it accounts for about 5% of psoriatic arthritis cases.
 Symmetric arthritis can present as a milder form of rheumatoid arthritis.
 The pathophysiology of psoriasis is not well understood.

-Ixekizumab (Taltz) is a humanized monoclonal antibody (IgG) that selectively binds to interleukin 17A (IL-17A).
-This prevents interleukin 17A from binding to its receptor, the IL-17 receptor.
-Thus, this attenuates an inflammatory response mediated by interleukin 17A.
-Psoriasis is caused by upregulated immune-related mechanisms that result in the activation of myeloid dendritic cells, which release interleukin 17A and other cytokines to activate T cells, including helper T cell T17.
-Along with other immune cells, T17 produces interleukin 17A.
-This proinflammatory cascade causes proliferation of keratinocytes, angiogenesis, and movement of immune cells in psoriatic skin lesions.
-Thus, ixekizumab disrupts the pathogenic inflammatory cascade of psoriasis.
-Ixekizumab was studied in three clinical phase three trials: UNCOVER-1, UNCOVER-2, and UNCOVER-3.
+Ixekizumab was the object of study in three clinical phase trials: UNCOVER-1, UNCOVER-2, and UNCOVER-3.
 UNCOVER-1 compared ixekizumab treatment in 1296 patients with psoriasis.
-Patients were randomly assigned to one of three groups.
-The two-week group received 160 mg starting dose at week zero, 80 mg every two weeks for a duration of 12 weeks.
-The four-week group received 160 mg starting dose at week zero, 80 mg every four weeks for a duration of 12 weeks.
-The placebo group received placebo for a duration of 12 weeks.
-Therapeutic efficacy was measured via the psoriasis area and severity index (PASI) score.
+Researchers randomly assigned patients to one of three groups.
+The two-week group received 160 mg starting dose at week zero, 80 mg every two weeks for 12 weeks.
+The four-week group received 160 mg starting dose at week zero, 80 mg every four weeks for 12 weeks.
+The placebo group received placebo for 12 weeks.
+The measurement of therapeutic efficacy was via the psoriasis area and severity index (PASI) score.
 A psoriasis area and severity index (PASI) score of 90 means that there was a 90% reduction in the psoriasis skin lesion area.
-At the end of 12 weeks, the two-week, four-week, and placebo groups had the following psoriasis area and severity index (PASI) 90 scores: 70.9%, 64.6%, and 0.5%, respectively which were statistically significant when the two treatment groups were compared to placebo.
+At the end of 12 weeks, the two-week, four-week, and placebo groups had the following psoriasis area and severity index (PASI) 90 scores: 70.9%, 64.6%, and 0.5%, respectively which were statistically significant when researchers compared the two treatment groups to placebo.
 UNCOVER-2 compared ixekizumab treatment in 1224 patients with psoriasis.
-The same UNCOVER-1 treatment regimens were used with the additional treatment group of etanercept 50 mg twice a week for the duration of 12 weeks.
-At the end of 12 weeks, the two-week, four-week, etanercept and placebo groups had the following psoriasis area and severity index (PASI) 90 scores: 70.7%, 59.7%, 18.7%, and 0.6%, respectively which were statistically significant when ixekizumab treatment groups were compared to etanercept and placebo.
+The same UNCOVER-1 treatment regimens were used with the additional treatment group of etanercept 50 mg twice a week for 12 weeks.
+At the end of 12 weeks, the two-week, four-week, etanercept and placebo groups had the following psoriasis area and severity index (PASI) 90 scores: 70.7%, 59.7%, 18.7%, and 0.6%, respectively which were statistically significant when researchers compared the ixekizumab treatment groups to etanercept and placebo.
 UNCOVER-3 compared ixekizumab treatment in 1346 patients with psoriasis.
-The same treatment regimens were used as in UNCOVER-2.
-At the end of 12 weeks, the two-week, four-week, etanercept, and placebo groups had the following psoriasis area and severity index (PASI) 90 scores: 68.1%, 65.3%, 25.7%, and 3.1%, respectively which were statistically significant when ixekizumab treatment groups were compared to etanercept and placebo.
-Etanercept (Enbrel) binds to and inhibits the inflammatory cytokine, tumor necrosis factor (TNF).
+The study used the same treatment regimens as in UNCOVER-2.
+At the end of 12 weeks, the two-week, four-week, etanercept, and placebo groups had the following psoriasis area and severity index (PASI) 90 scores: 68.1%, 65.3%, 25.7%, and 3.1%, respectively which were statistically significant when researchers compared the ixekizumab treatment groups to etanercept and placebo.
+Etanercept binds to and inhibits the inflammatory cytokine, tumor necrosis factor (TNF).
 It is a synthetic TNF receptor.

 The recommended dosing is the following: